Divorcing a Narcissist

 Perhaps the better question is, how hard is divorcing a narcissist?
 The answer to that depends on the divorce lawyer you hire.
 While divorcing a narcissist brings with it its own set of challenges, the attorneys at Weis Law Group can guide you through this process and give you a fresh start on your life.
 Our skilled divorce attorneys can help you:

 - Enforce court orders.
 Many times, narcissist spouses tend to think the law doesn’t apply to them.
-We’ll work closely with the court to ensure they follow the rules and keep your children safe.
+We’ll work for you in court to ensure they follow the rules and keep your children safe.

 - Communicate and compromise.
 Sometimes, it’s difficult to even get a hold of your narcissist spouse, much less communicate and find compromise when going through divorce.
 Our attorneys are sensitive to your needs and will work toward your best-case resolution, finding cooperation where possible or helping you draft motions to help move your divorce along.